 The DSL will ensure the school's policies are known and used appropriately.
-He will ensure that the school's child protection policy is reviewed annually and the procedures and implementation are updated and reviewed regularly, working with governors regarding this.
-He will ensure that the child protection policy is available publicly and parents are aware of the fact that referrals about suspected abuse or neglect may be made and the role of the school in this.
-He will link with the local LSCB to make sure staff are aware of training opportunities and the latest local policies on safeguarding.
-Where children leave the school he will ensure their child protection file is transferred to the new school as soon as possible.
+They will ensure that the school's safeguarding policy is reviewed annually and the procedures and implementation are updated and reviewed regularly, working with governors regarding this.
+They will ensure that the safeguarding policy is available publicly and parents are aware of the fact that referrals about suspected abuse or neglect may be made and the role of the school in this.
+They will link with the local LSCP to make sure staff are aware of training opportunities and the latest local policies on safeguarding.
+Where children leave the school they will ensure their safeguarding file is transferred to the new school as soon as possible.
 This should be transferred separately from the main pupil file, ensuring secure transit and confirmation of receipt is obtained.